 Mary Carruthers Miller had begun her life in a place considerably further north than Manchester.
 A daughter of John Miller and Louisa, née Hetherington, Mary was born on 8 April 1842 at Annan in Dumfriesshire, Scotland, and was baptised there on 30 May that year.
 At the time of the 1871 census she was still living in Dumfriesshire (with her uncle John H Carruthers), but by 1881 she was residing with her widowed father and two of her sisters at 211 Plymouth Grove in Chorlton, Manchester.

-John Atcherley’s sister and aunt, both named Mary Cureton Atcherley (see Constant companions?
+John Atcherley’s sister and aunt , both named Mary Cureton Atcherley (see Constant companions?
 The Misses Mary Cureton Atcherley), had been sharing homes in Chorlton when the censuses of 1861 and 1871 were taken.
 (Coincidentally, their address in 1861 was 13 Plymouth Grove.)
 Although they had moved to Withington by 1881, this was only 3 miles away from Chorlton.
-My guess, therefore, is that John’s connection with Mary Carruthers Miller came about through his sister, or aunt, or both!
+My guess, therefore, is that John’s introduction to Mary Carruthers Miller came about through his sister, or aunt, or both!

 With Mary, John moved to a new home at 37 Mount Park Road in Ealing – which in honour of the birthplace of so many of his ancestors he named Stanwardine.
 The couple were enumerated there when the 1891 census was taken, by which time John’s salary had risen to £330 per annum.
 In August 1892 his salary rose to £350; The Official Guide to the Great Western Railway published the following year showed the position those earnings were attached to: John was Secretary of the GWR’s Superannuation Fund.
 John would rise no higher within the company he served however, and the pay rise of 1892 would be his last.